hjorslev/awesome-stars/README.md

 ## Rust

+- [torrust/torrust-index](https://github.com/torrust/torrust-index) - This repository serves as the backend for the Torrust Index project.
 - [PowerShell/DSC](https://github.com/PowerShell/DSC) - This repo is for the DSC v3 project
 - [qarmin/czkawka](https://github.com/qarmin/czkawka) - Multi functional app to find duplicates, empty folders, similar images etc.
 - [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.